 Part of National Museums Liverpool

-The elegance and glamour of the 1950s is captured in this exhibition exploring the life of one of the top British models of the era, Liverpool-born June Duncan.
+The elegance and glamour of the 1950s was captured in this former exhibition exploring the life of one of the top British models of the era, Liverpool-born June Duncan.

 June was born in the Liverpool suburb of Mossley Hill in 1924 and went on to model clothes for all the major couture houses in London and Paris.
 In the 1950s she appeared regularly in the pages of Vogue, Harper’s Bazaar, Vanity Fair and Tatler.

-Her story is told through stunning prints by some of the most high-profile photographers of the decade, including John French, Eugène Vernier, Hans Wild and Noel Mayne, which capture the refined grace of the 1950s.
+Her story was told through stunning prints by some of the most high-profile photographers of the decade, including John French, Eugène Vernier, Hans Wild and Noel Mayne, which captured the refined grace of the 1950s.
 These are highlights from a recently-acquired collection of more than 90 photographs dating from the 1930s to the 1950s.

-The exhibition also features effortlessly stylish 1950s evening dresses and accessories from National Museums Liverpool’s decorative arts collection, similar to some of those seen in the photographs.
+The exhibition also featured effortlessly stylish 1950s evening dresses and accessories from National Museums Liverpool’s decorative arts collection, similar to some of those seen in the photographs.

 Image: June modelling a tailored wool suit and picture hat about 1951-52, location and photographer unknown